 Supporting Specialized Student Populations

-Since many of SEAS’s incoming students are international, student success and support resources are of paramount importance to helping students adjust and to their new surroundings.
+Since many of SEAS’s incoming students are international, student success and support resources are of paramount importance to helping students adjust to their new surroundings.
 Throughout their journey at SEAS, Chalvonna and her team at the W. Scott Amey Career Services Center provide tailored support to students enrolled in 14 degree specialties through the program communities within uConnect.
 Within the platform, resources, news, events and jobs are organized by program communities so that students have a homebase to visit for all things ‘career’ related to their course of study.
-Additionally, students can sign up for weekly alerts to receive updates for their program, including new employers, jobs, events, tools and resources, and more.
+Additionally, students can sign up for automatically customized email newsletters to receive updates for their program, including new employers, jobs, events, tools and resources, and more.
 In the 2017-2018 academic year, new students spent over 100 hours exploring these specialized community pages, and resources for international students were the most frequently accessed resource type.
-In addition, from 2017 to 2018, overall visitor engagement with resources and content increased over 120%
+In addition, from 2017 to 2018, overall visitor engagement with resources and content increased over 120%.